gzhaha/myBase-Plugins/plugins/README.md

 > - Use these plugins **at your own risks**.
 > - Please **fully test** before using to your productive data file.
 > - Please raise a issue if you have any problems using these plugins.
+> - These plugins are tested in win7 64bit system, and myBase 7.0 beta 20 only.
+If you want to use in MacOS or Linux environment, please fully test.

 ## 1. SetFontSize.js
 This plugin can be used to set the font size of current info item.